Brookwood Military Cemetery

 OPENING TIMES: 0800-1930 weekdays, 0900-1930 weekends and bank holidays.
 The cemetery is CLOSED on Christmas Day and New Year's Day.

 Vehicles, pedestrians and wheelchair access is through the main gate off Dawney Hill Road, Pirbright, during the official opening times.
-The gates are automated therefore access after 7:30pm can be sort by driving up to the main entrance gate.
+The gates are automated therefore access after 7:30pm can be sought by driving up to the main entrance gate.

 Please be advised that additional items which have been placed on graves, such as stone vases, have been removed by Commission staff to storage and can be collected by relatives.